deltatre-webplu/angular-prosemirror/README.md

 ## Usage

-You can install it via bower or npm and use it with the `markdown-prosemirror` directive:
+You can install it via bower or npm and use it with the `prosemirror` directive:

     <prosemirror ng-model="ctrl.content"></prosemirror>